Carpetsmoker/password-bunny/README.markdown

 TODO
 ====
-- Undo after `PwbunnySort()` removes all folds.
+- Undo after `PwbunnySort()` removes all folds...
+Not sure how we can fix this...

-- The automatic password clearing doesn’t work properly if your terminal window is smaller that the timeout counter text displayed (74 characters).

 - Write some tests (http://usevim.com/2012/10/17/vim-unit-tests/).